Border War (Kansas–Missouri rivalry)

-The Border War is the name given to the Kansas–Missouri rivalry.
+The Border War is a rivalry between the athletic programs of the University of Kansas and the University of Missouri.
 It has been officially named the Border Showdown since 2004, and promoted as the Hy-Vee Hoops Border Showdown for basketball games since 2021.
+The rivalry is more known for football and men's basketball, though it exists in all sports.

-It is a college rivalry between athletic teams from the University of Kansas and University of Missouri, the Kansas Jayhawks and the Missouri Tigers, respectively.
-Athletic competition between the two schools began in 1891.
+The Kansas Jayhawks and the Missouri Tigers began playing each other in 1891.
 From 1907 to 2012 both schools were in the same athletic conference and competed annually in all sports.
 Sports Illustrated described the rivalry as the oldest (Division I) rivalry west of the Mississippi River in 2011, but went dormant after Missouri departed the Big 12 Conference for the Southeastern Conference on July 1, 2012.
 Despite Missouri wanting to continue athletic competition, no further regular season games were scheduled between the two schools for several years.
 However, the two schools played an exhibition game in men's basketball on October 22, 2017, with Kansas defeating Missouri 93–87.
 Proceeds went to four different charities for Hurricane Harvey and Hurricane Maria relief funds.
 On October 21, 2019, the schools agreed to play six basketball games beginning in 2020, however, due to the COVID-19 pandemic, the renewal was postponed one season.
 Then, on May 2, the schools made an agreement for football games to be played in 2025, 2026, 2031, and 2032.
-On December 11, 2021, the rivalry was renewed in Allen Fieldhouse, when the Jayhawks beat the Tigers 102-65.

 The rivalry has historic roots in the often violent relationship between the states of Kansas and Missouri, including guerrilla warfare between the states before and during the American Civil War.